 Click here for ABPS Examination Schedule Information

 Candidates will receive score reports indicating their pass/fail status on the written examination.
 Candidates who fail are provided a breakdown of their performance by subject content domains.
-ABPS sends examination results to candidates within 45 days of the last day of the administration window.
+ABPS sends examination results to candidates within 60 days of the last day of the administration window.
 Each examination is scored against predetermined standards of acceptable performance, utilizing modified Angoff procedures for establishing the minimum acceptable scores.
 A candidate who is successful in passing the written certification examination is then certified and attains Diplomate status within ABPS and AAPS for a maximum of eight years.
-A candidate who is successful in passing the written recertification examination is then recertified and retains Diplomate status within ABPS and AAPS.
+A candidate who is successful in passing the written recertification examination then retains Diplomate status for eight more years.

 A candidate may take the written examination as many as three times to attain a passing score.
 Candidates who are not successful in passing the examination within the number of allowable attempts may reapply for certification by completing a new application and meeting all the eligibility requirements in effect at the time the new application is submitted.